LuiKroth/portfolio-v1/README.md

-the readme file is not done yet
+readme file is not done yet